JBZoo/CSV-Blueprint/README.md

       cardinal_direction: true          # Valid cardinal direction.
 Examples: "N", "S", "NE", "SE", "none", ""
       usa_market_name: true             # Check if the value is a valid USA market name.
 Example: "New York, NY"

+    # Optional.
+You can use this section to validate the whole column
+    # Be careful, this can reduce performance noticeably depending on the combination of rules.
+    aggregate_rules:
+      unique: true                      # All values in the column are unique

   - name: "another_column"
+  - name: "third_column"

 ```